Inbound university exchange | UniSC | University of the Sunshine Coast, Queensland, Australia

 How to apply

-• Step 3: UniSC Global Learning team provides an outcome of the nomination to the home university (also via email).
-If accepted, information about how to apply will be provided to both the home university and successful student.
+• Step 3: The UniSC Global Learning team assesses the nomination and advises the outcome to the home university.
+If the nomination is approved, an application form and application instructions are provided to both the home university and the nominated student.

-• Step 4: UniSC Admissions team contacts the student to provide a Confirmation of Enrolment (CoE) letter.
+• Step 5: UniSC Admissions contacts the student regarding the next steps.
+Once requirements are met, a Confirmation of Enrolment (CoE) is issued where applicable.

-• Step 5: Student then prepares for their studies abroad by applying for a visa and organising their travel and accommodation.
+• Step 6: The student prepares for their studies at UniSC by applying for a student visa and organising travel and accommodation arrangements.

 Supporting documentation

-• Certified copies of English proficiency (see UniSC English language requirements
+• certified evidence of English language proficiency (see UniSC English language requirements)

 Contact UniSC Global Learning